Discover a Free Icon Library for Adding Diverse and Engaging Icons to Your Notion Pages

 2. Material Design Icons

 Material Design Icons provide a comprehensive set of icons with a consistent and visually appealing style.
 With over 6,000 icons available in various categories, it offers a vast range of options.
-Instead of copying raw SVG code into an Embed block (which may not render ideally), it is now recommended to download the icon and add it as an image.
+Rather than embedding raw SVG code into an Embed block (which may not render properly), it is now recommended to download the icon and add it as an image.

 To utilize Material Design Icons in Notion:

-• Upload the icon to your Notion page using an Image block.
-Alternatively, if you have a URL for the SVG, use an Embed block.
+- Upload the icon to your Notion page using an Image block.
+Alternatively, if you have a URL for the icon, use an Embed block.

 3. Flaticon